abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/nfs.md

 drwxr-x--- 2 2042 12042 4096 Mar 17 15:09 Videos
 ```

-Then perform a logoff to destroy your pod and recreates it, once reconnected on a new pod with the same user, check if the file you previously created is still there, it should appear.
+Then log off to destroy the pod and allow it to be recreated.
+Once reconnected on a new pod with the same user, verify that the file you previously created is still present.

 ![check peristent user homedir](./img/nfs_check_persistent_homedir.png)